 Dorset has been my home for the past thirty years where I have brought up my children, worked in a variety of settings and experienced life and relating.
 In counselling others, I draw on the solid life experience that has shaped me as a person.
 This has given me an understanding about what we sometimes have to face in our lives and how that can affect us.
 I am particularly interested and curious about what makes us as we are and the impact of early attachment experience, as well as patterns and dynamics within relationships.
 My childhood was spent in the US followed by several years in Australia, which has helped me understand the impact living in different countries and cultures can have.

-I am currently a Visiting Counsellor at the Arts University Bournemouth where I have several years of experience working with young adults.
-I am also a Mentor at a local school where I enjoy working 1-to-1 helping students develop their potential.
-In the past I have been a bereavement counsellor for Cruse Dorset, supporting people of all ages who have lost a loved one.
-I have worked with adults and young people across a broad range of client issues including: low self-esteem, depression, loneliness, early trauma, anxiety, panic attacks, self-harm, disordered eating, abuse, gender dysphoria and various types of loss, relationship difficulties and life transitions.
+I have been a Visiting Counsellor at the Arts University Bournemouth for several years where I have enjoyed working with young adults.
+I have also been a Mentor at a local school, helping students develop their potential and a bereavement Counsellor for Cruse Dorset, supporting people who have lost a loved one.
+In my private practice I have worked with people of all ages across a broad range of client issues including: low self-esteem, depression, loneliness, early trauma, anxiety, panic attacks, self-harm, disordered eating, abuse, gender dysphoria and various types of loss, relationship difficulties and life transitions.
 Counselling has helped my clients in different ways and you can read some of their testimonials on my website about how they have found their experience of being in counselling with me.

 How I work – Relational/Integrative Counselling